henristr/govee_controller/README.md

 a python code to controll the govee api

-go to the main folder an put in der bar cmd
+go to the main folder an put in the bar cmd

 To build: pyinstaller --name "Govee Controller V" --icon="main.ico" --clean govee_control.py